NethServer/nethserver-fail2ban/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Fail2Ban.rst

 Send email notifications
     Enable to send administrative emails.

+Notify jail start/stop events
+    Enable to send notification emails when a jail is started or stopped.

 Email administrators
     List of email addresses of administrators (one address per line).